-A copy of each signed Distribution Restoration Zone Plan will be distributed by the Network Operator to The Company, each Relevant Transmission Licensee and to each Restoration Contractor accompanied by a note indicating the date of implementation.
+A copy of each signed Distribution Restoration Zone Plan will be distributed by the Network Operator to The Company and each Relevant Transmission Licensee.
+Annexes to the Distribution Restoration Zone Plan will detail the relevant Anchor Restoration Contractor and relevant Top Up Restoration Contractor accompanied by a note indicating the date of implementation.
+For confidentiality purposes, only the relevant sections (as appropriate) to the Restoration Plan will be made available to Restoration Contractors.

-The Company, Network Operators, the Relevant Transmission Licensees and Restoration Contractors must make the Restoration Plan readily available to the relevant operational staff.
+The Company, Network Operators, Relevant Transmission Licensees and Restoration Contractors must make the relevant parts of the Restoration Plan readily available to the relevant operational staff.

 Each Restoration Plan will include the test criteria to be satisfied by each Restoration Contractor’s Plant and Apparatus when subject to the testing requirements of OC5.7.